Learn More about the Opening Party

 The 10x10 Teen Art Expo is a week-long art exhibition featuring a selection of more than 100 teen artists from the greater Cincinnati region.
 The challenge?
-Create a piece of art measuring 10 x10 inches that reflects the theme chosen by the 10x10 Teen Volunteer Team.
-Artworks selected by the team will be displayed in the Marek-Weaver Family Commons on the museum’s ground floor from April 14-19, 2026.
-Participants are invited to an opening party planned by the team on Saturday, April 18, 2026.
+Create a piece of art measuring 10 x10 inches that reflects the theme chosen by the teen volunteers of the 10x10 team.

+This year’s theme is “Connection.”
 What makes you feel connected?
 Who are you connected to, and how?
 What connections do you have with the world around you?
-These could be your personal connections or ones you observe.
-We want to see your unique interpretation of the theme in a 2D medium of your choice, whether that’s painting, drawing, mixed media, illustration, printmaking, or something else!

 Cincinnati Art Museum is supported by the tens of thousands of people who give generously to the annual ArtsWave Campaign, the region's primary source for arts funding.